cognitom/dominiq/README.md

 </body>
 ```

-We can extract the data from the dom:
+Extract the data from it:

 ```javascript
 import {extract} from 'dominiq' const data = extract(document.body) // {first: 'Tsutomu', last: 'Kawamura'}
 ```

-Or, we can merge the data into `state` continuously:
+Or, merge them into the `state` continuously:

 ```javascript
 const state = {first: '', last: ''}